Central nervous system autoimmune diseases associated with COVID-19: Comprehensive review

 CNS autoimmune diseases prevalence in COVID-19

 Besides neurological manifestations of COVID-19, growing attention to neuroimmune manifestations has emerged.
-CNS Neuroimmune disorders in COVID-19 patients compromise a spectrum of complications including encephalitis, myelitis, optic neuritis, and acute disseminated encephalomyelitis (ADEM), and other atypical diseases.
+CNS Neuroimmune disorders in COVID-19 patients compromise a spectrum of complications including encephalitis, myelitis, optic neuritis, acute disseminated encephalomyelitis (ADEM), and other atypical diseases.

 Infections, as well as SARS-COV-2, can trigger autoimmune reactions and make several diseases more prevalent than before (25).
 According to a systematic review, autoimmune encephalitis had the highest prevalence among CNS autoimmune diseases in hospitalized COVID-19 patients accounting for 0.1-0.2% followed by myelitis and optic neuritis with a prevalence of 0.1% (26).